Arab Federation: Background

 There were earlier efforts to unite Jordan and Iraq in the name of Arab unity, but they had come to nothing.
-In particular, from an Iraqi perspective, tiny Jordan had little to offer economically or strategically and numerous liabilities.
+In particular, from an Iraqi perspective, Jordan had little to offer economically or strategically and numerous liabilities.
 The liabilities included Jordanian King Abdullah's moderation on the Arab–Israeli conflict, the large number of Palestinians in Jordan, a lack of oil or other valuable resources in Jordan, and the unstable relationship between Abdullah and his nephew, the Iraqi regent 'Abd al-Ilah.
 Regardless of the issues, the two countries attempted unification in 1946 and 1947.
 The second time was in 1951 and 1952.
 King Abdullah was assassinated in 1951 and one of the succession options explored was merging Jordan into Iraq, giving a combined throne to Faisal II.
 Eventually, Abdullah was succeeded by his son Talal instead as King of Jordan, shortly followed by Hussein in 1952.

 In 1955, Iraq entered the short-lived Baghdad Pact at the urging of the United Kingdom and the United States.
 The pact sought to block the Soviet Union from southward expansion and to prevent it from getting access to the petroleum resources of the Middle East.
 It was part of the containment policy.
-It aligned Iraq with other Western-friendly powers including Turkey, Pakistan, and Pahlavi Iran.
+It aligned Iraq with other Western-friendly powers including Turkey, Pakistan, and Iran.
 While Prime Minister Nuri al-Said saw the treaty as a "guarantee" to the security of the Iraqi state, his government, and the Hashemite monarchy, Nasser openly and loudly criticized the treaty as a capitulation to imperialist traitors.